jennraeross/dnd-homebrew/clericDomains/mercury.md

 _1st-level Mercury Feature_

-When you take this  domain at 1st level, you gain proficiency in Acrobatics and Sleight of Hannd.
+When you take this  domain at 1st level, you gain proficiency in Acrobatics and Sleight of Hand.

+Additionally, you can use a light melee weapon as a spellcasting focus.

 ### Good Fortune